MUNsdh/readthedocs/docs/source/Mill Bath for Carbon Fiber Processing.rst

 Processing
 -----------

+Processing the carbon fiber requires knowledge using the X-Carve CNC machine.
+Review the :ref:`CNC Machining` tutorial to familiarize yourself with the machine.
+Each process will look different depending on the design but here are some best practices and general knowledge tips to keep in mind:

 * Bit Size: The bit size depends on the post process requirements, The X-Carve can take a 1/4 and 1/8 inch bit.

-* The X-Carve DeWalt 661 spindle has speed options from 1 to 6 which translate to 16,000 RPM to 27,000 RPM.
+* The X-Carve DeWalt 661 spindle has speed options from 1 to 6 which translate to 16,000 RPM to 27,000 RPM, respectively.
 Option 1 is the most suitable spindle speed required to cut the carbon fiber, the other options are considered too fast.

 * When zeroing the machine make sure to take into consideration the point in which the cutting starts from as that is where you will place the router